mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 This section specifies the properties for an annotation _after_ it has been drawn on the video.
 By default an annotation is drawn using a the _Default color_ but each annotation may have it's own unique color assigned.
 Alternatively, all annotations can have a color assigned, when an annotation is created it get's assigned the default color.

 When the `use display` check box is selected, annotations are no longer drawn just using the global _Time Window_.
-Instead, the individual duration for an annotation is applied so the the display time for an annotation becomes `annotation.elapsedTimeMillis` to `annotation.elapsedTimeMillis + annotation.durationMillis`
+Instead, the individual duration for each annotation is applied so the the display time for an annotation becomes `annotation.elapsedTimeMillis` to `annotation.elapsedTimeMillis + annotation.durationMillis`.
+If the `annotation.durationMillis` value is missing the default value is 0 (zero).

 #### Annotation Selection